vallematteo/flood_credit_risk_abm/notes_matteo.md

 ## Notes Matteo
+folder
 cd /Users/matteovalle/Documents/GitHub/vallematteo.github.io/vallematteo.github.io/flood_credit_risk_abm

-TO RUN THE MODEL:
+TO ADD agents during the run:\
-run.py --tot_step 10 --grid_radius 50 --acpt_score 200 --folder 'output/test' --settings 2 --repeats 3 --add_agents
+run.py --tot_step 10 --grid_radius 50 --acpt_score 200 --folder 'output/test1' --settings 2 --repeats 3

+TO NOT ADD new agents during the run:\
-run.py --tot_step 10 --grid_radius 50 --acpt_score 200 --folder 'output/test' --settings 2 --repeats 3  #if you don't want agents
+run.py --tot_step 10 --grid_radius 50 --acpt_score 200 --folder 'output/test1' --settings 2 --repeats 3 --add_agents
+To ensure that new agents are not added during the simulation, you need to set the --add_agents parameter to False

-### Unresolved issues
+### Issues
--  s_i: unclear the function: is the shere of income coefficient that remain unspent. also s_i or s_i(I_d) ?? unclear notation
+-  s_i: unclear the function: is the shere of income coefficient that remain unspent. also s_i or s_i(I_d) ?? unclear notation in the pdf
-- 'gev_config3.csv' is missing for new agents
-- acpt_score unclear what is the function of this parameter
+- acpt_score unclear what is the function of this parameter.
+IT'S THE ACCEPTANCE SCORE FROM THE BANK SIDE
-- also in model.py it seems i need two files for the KDE. stored in folder preparation:  ['kde_model_3d.joblib', 'kde_model_nvm.joblib'] line 32 model.py
+### Not clear yet

 your_project/